-The age-old adage advises that location, location and location are the three most important aspects when it comes to property.
-In a buoyant property market, it’s easy to forget that this is the most important component, as even badly located properties are in demand in the good times.
-However, when times turn tough, it is the well-located properties that have the highest demand.
+The age-old adage advises that location, location and location are the three most important aspects of property.
+In a buoyant property market, it’s easy to forget that this is an essential component, as even poorly located properties are in demand in the good times.
+However, when times turn tricky, it is the well-located properties that have the highest demand.
 Consequently, the well-located properties retain their values better than any others.

 Good locations depend on the property sector.

-According to Tony Bales of industrial property broking specialists, Epping Property, property investors need to note that a “good location” is different for each property sector and residential, commercial, industrial, retail and leisure property all have different factors that constitute a prime position.
+According to Tony Bales of industrial property broking specialists Epping Property, property investors need to note that a “good location” is different for each property sector.
+Residential, commercial, industrial, retail and leisure property all have various factors that constitute a prime position.

 “Each of these sectors will have their nuances that determine what makes for a better location.
 Also, importantly, different people will have different perceptions of what a good location is.
 From a property valuation point of view, it is probably best to try to think like the majority of people would, as it is this majority that will ultimately determine the bulk of a property’s future demand.”